Chè Thái (Vietnamese Fruit Cocktail)

 Red Rubies

 The pandan worm-like jelly (banh lot) is made with mung bean starch, tapioca starch, water, and pandan extract.
-A potato ricer is essential to create the signature worm-like shapes.
+A potato ricer is essential to create the signature noodle-like shapes.

 Fruits

-- Instead of water chestnuts, use apple, pear, or jicama.
+- No water chestnuts?
+Try diced apple, pear, or jicama.

-- Instead of pandan agar agar jelly, use canned ai yu jelly or grass jelly.
+- Skip the pandan jelly and use canned ai yu or grass jelly.

 Let’s Make Some Che Thai!